 Alongside yoga, Erin explored her love of food and cooking while working as an artisan cheesemaker, as a pastry chef, and for the non-profit, Seacoast Eat Local.
-She lives with her partner, a farmer at Touching Earth Farm, in Kittery.
+She lives with her husband, the farmer at Orange Circle Farm, in Kittery.

 ERIN'S PRIVATE CLASSES